Slaughter of the Innocents (film): Plot

 A young girl is abducted at a gas station, Broderick goes back to Utah when news of the kidnapping reaches him, and Jesse goes home.
 The Utah police are called due to a foul odor coming from a house.
 Officer Ben Olmon finds sage hanging from the ceiling and a man, woman, and little girl in black robes along with the ritualistically murdered body of a young boy.
 Broderick investigates the house of the cultists who belong to a Moab religious sect.
 The killer goes to a public library and views books on Flemish paintings.
 Broderick and Roxanne get a tip from the library that a man fitting the killer's description has been there recently.
-They find find fingerprints that match those from the previous crime scenes.
+They find fingerprints that match those from the previous crime scenes.
 Among the other books checked out by the killer is one called Mother Less Child, which deals with S&M photography.
 Broderick recounts that a 1930s mystic named Sarah Proctor who stored corpses in her basement and used sage to mask the smell, and surmises that the killer is using sage for the same reason.

 Jesse meanwhile finds an older police report where two giraffes were stolen from the Salt Lake City Zoo, and books a flight to Salt Lake City using his father's credit card.
 Broderick and Roxanne investigate the former leader of the Moab sect, Robert Vale, who has since become a Neo-nazi.
 A confrontation ensues and Vale is killed.
 Jesse goes to the Salt Lake City Zoo and uses personal information he has gathered about an employee to force the latter to admit that he knows who stole the giraffes.
 Inside the perpetrator's locker, named Mordecai Booth, Jesse finds evidence tying him to the crimes and text on a crumpled bible page.
 Jesse cross checks the imagery described in the passage with locations near the PO box of Mordecai Booth.
 He is able to identify a closed uranium mine near Castle Rock.

 Jesse rents a dirt bike and travels there.
 Broderick accesses Jesse's computer and finds out the coordinates of the mine.
 Inside the mine, Jesse finds displays of totured bodies.
 He also finds a life size ark covered with dead bodies and taxidermied animals.
 Jesse is captured by Booth and tied up to the ark near Kristi, who is still alive.
 Booth, having completed his ark and gathered two of every animal, asks God to send the rains and releases the ark towards a cliff.
 Broderick arrives and wounds Booth.
 He climbs aboard the ark and frees the children before the ark falls.
 Booth is killed in the crash, before Roxane arrives.
 Later, Broderick buys a cemetery plot for Bobby Martel.